zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 George:  But there won’t be the same amenities or s ervices as a hotel.

 Marnie:  We won’t need any of those.
-Just think, w e’ll have the run of the place and there are no adjoining units.
+Just think, we’ll have the run of the place and there are no adjoining units.
 The proximity to  town is great and I got a last- minute price that’s even lower than their low seaso n rate.

 George:  Everything sounds good, but…

 Marnie:  It’ll be our home away from home.
 Units t his close to the beach are scarce, and this one is really affordable.

 George:  A little too affordable, if you ask me.
-Y ou said that it’s just $60 a night?
+You said that it’s just $60 a night?

 Marnie:  That’s right.